Democrats zero in on Speaker Johnson in effort to flip House control

 Another vulnerable Republican, Marc Molinaro from New York, says Johnson says his new role as speaker means he will include input from more moderates in deciding the agenda.
 "We're going to have differences.
 But what he assured me and what was very convincing for me is that members like me and voices like those I represent will be at the table as we develop policy.
 And that's what's important."

-"The fact that every single House Republican supported him, it was unanimous, kind of says that they are okay with someone with these point of view representing them as the leader of their party in the House and frankly, as a leader of their party across the country," DelBene told NPR.
+"The fact that every single House Republican supported him, it was unanimous, kind of says that they are OK with someone with these points of view representing them as the leader of their party in the House and frankly, as a leader of their party across the country," DelBene told NPR.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.